Manage site isolation

 You can create a specific list of websites that you want to isolate.
 Each entry on the list will run in a dedicated rendering process.
 You can include sites that users sign in to as well as other sites that contain sensitive information, such as productivity sites or intranet sites.

-To test your configuration locally before you deploy it to your organization, use the command line flag to specify a list of website that you want to isolate.
+To test your configuration locally before you deploy it to your organization, use the command line flag to specify a list of websites that you want to isolate.
 For example:

 To turn on site isolation for a specific list of websites for your entire organization, configure the IsolateOrigins policy and deploy the updated policy settings to your Chrome devices.